OpenDAoC/OpenDAoC-Core/README.md

 ### Considerations for IDEs

-Atlas team members are not required to use the same developer tools when working on any DoL-related projects.
+OpenDAoC team members are not required to use the same developer tools when working on any DoL-related projects.
 If you already have access to or prefer a certain tool, we encourage you to use what you're most familiar with.
 However, we would like to recommend the following tools:

 * [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/): Free.
 * [Jetbrains Rider](https://www.jetbrains.com/rider/): Free with a student email account.